-Autonomic Computing (AC), self-management based on high level guidance from humans, is increasingly gaining momentum as the way forward in designing reliable systems that hide complexity and conquer IT management costs.
+Abstract Autonomic Computing, self-management based or high level guidance from humans, is increasingly being accepted as a means forward in designing reliable systems that both hide complexity from the user and control IT management costs.
 Effectively, AC may be viewed as Policy-Based Self-Management.
-We look at ways to achieve this, and in particular focus on Agent-Oriented Software Engineering.
-We propose utilizing an AOSE methodology for specifying autonomic and autonomous properties of the system independently, and later, by means of composition of these specifications, to construct a specification for the policy and its subsequent deployment.
+We look at ways of achieving this, and in particular focus on Agent-Oriented Software Engineering.
+We propose utilizing MaCMAS, an AOSE methodology, for specifying autonomic and autonomous properties of the system independently, and later, by means of composition of these specifications, guided by a policy specification, construct a specification for the policy and its subsequent deployment.
+We illustrate this by means of a case study based on a NASA concept mission, and describe future work on a support toolkit.